smith-sj/ottr/README.md

 ### Tasks

-The entire ottr application revolves around creating and organizing a list of tasks.
-The tasks themselves must have a collection of actions that can be performed on them.
+The core functionality of ottr revolves around creating and organizing a list of tasks.

-Tasks will need to have different states; whether or not a task has been completed will decided whether it is in a ***complete*** or ***incomplete*** state; whether or not the task contains child-tasks will decide whether the task is in a ***parental*** or ***non-parental*** state.
-Depending on a task's state, it will have a different set of actions, or ***default options*** that can be performed on it.

-For example, here is a list of different states a task may be in, followed by a list of default options that the task will have:
+Tasks can have different states that determine their behavior:
+- **Complete** or **Incomplete**: Indicates whether the task has been finished.
+- **Parental** or **Non-parental**: Indicates whether the task contains child tasks.

+The state of a task determines the default options available for that task.
+For example:
-- **Non-parental, incomplete task**: *Complete, Rename, Move, Add Child-Task, Delete*
+- A **non-parental, incomplete task** has the following options: *Complete, Rename, Move, Add Child-Task, Delete*.
-- **Parental, complete task**: *Rename, Move, Add Child-Task, Delete*
+- A **parental, complete task** has the following options: *Rename, Move, Add Child-Task, Delete*.

-and so on...

-Another important aspect to note is that each task should have a ***unique ID***, that can be referenced when performing actions on them.
-This will mean we don't have to worry about errors relating to task names when performing methods on tasks.
-It also means that there is less validation required for task names, as long as it contains a character of some form and even if it shares the same name as another task, it will be valid.

-### Child-tasks
+### Child-Tasks

-A child-task is a task nested inside of another task.
-This feature will allow users to break down bigger tasks into smaller steps.
-Like regular tasks, child tasks will have complete or in-complete states, however they will not be able to nest other tasks, and so do not have a parental state.
+Ottr supports nesting tasks through child-tasks.
+Child-tasks allow users to break down larger tasks into smaller steps.
+Like regular tasks, child-tasks can have either a **complete** or **incomplete** state.
+However, child-tasks do not have a parental state, meaning they cannot contain other tasks.

-Child-tasks should have most of the same functionality as regular tasks depending on their state (*Complete, Rename, Move, Delete*).
+Child-tasks share most of the functionality of regular tasks, including actions such as *Complete, Rename, Move,* and *Delete*.

 ### Menu

-The main menu will contain a list of the **top level tasks** as well as the option to **add a new task** or **quit the program**.
-The tasks should be visibly different to the default options, as to avoid confusion, and it should be clear where the pointer is positioned.
+The main menu displays a list of all top-level tasks.
+From the main menu, users can:
+- View all tasks.
+- Add a new task.
+- Quit the program.

+The menu interface clearly differentiates tasks from default options to avoid confusion.
+The pointer position is always visible, ensuring clarity when navigating.

-### Sub-menus
+### Sub-Menus

-Sub-menus will pop up when a task or child-task is selected.
-They should show all of the child-tasks and default options associated with that task or child-task, but they should also display a greyed out view of the rest of the list, so that the user still has context as to where the sub-menu is popping up.
+Sub-menus are displayed when a task or child-task is selected.
+These menus show:
+- All child-tasks and the default options for the selected task.
+- A greyed-out view of the rest of the task list to maintain context.

+This structure ensures users always know where they are in the task hierarchy.

 ### Progress Bar

-This feature will provide a quick and easy way for the user to get an idea of how far through the project they are.
-The progress bar will be visible from both the main menu and sub-menu views, it will always display a visual representation of the **completed percentage** of all tasks.
-It should also indicate the fraction of completed tasks / total tasks.
+Ottr includes a progress bar to provide a quick visual representation of how much progress has been made.
+The progress bar:
+- Displays the **percentage of completed tasks**.
+- Shows the fraction of completed tasks compared to the total number of tasks.

+The progress bar is visible on both the main menu and sub-menu screens.

 ### Default Options

-The following options are considered a main feature of the program, as they will be what gives ottr its organizational qualities.
-Each option may behave slightly different between states and task types, but will perform the following actions:
+The default options available in Ottr provide the organizational features users need.
+These include:

-- ***Add Task***: Add a task to the main menu or a child-task to a parent-task's sub-menu
+- **Add Task**: Add a task to the main menu or a child-task to a parent-task's sub-menu.
-- ***Complete***: Mark a task or child-task as complete
+- **Complete**: Mark a task or child-task as complete.
-- ***Re-open***: Mark a completed task or child-task as incomplete
+- **Re-open**: Mark a completed task or child-task as incomplete.
-- ***Rename***: Rename a task or child-task
+- **Rename**: Rename a task or child-task.
-- ***Move***: Move task or child-task to a different position in its list
+- **Move**: Move a task or child-task to a different position in its list.
-- ***Delete***: Delete a task from its list
+- **Delete**: Delete a task or child-task from its list.

 ### Command Line Arguments Handler

-This feature will ensure everything that can be done from the ottr UI, will be achievable through command line arguments.

-For example, instead of launching ottr and selecting **Add Task** the user should be able to run a command directly from the directory such as `ottr add "name of task"`.

-All commands from the **DEFAULT OPTIONS** section should be included in this feature as well as:
+All features available through the Ottr interface can also be accessed via command-line arguments.
+This allows users to perform actions directly without opening the app.

+For example:
-- `ottr init` for initiating ottr in the directory
+- `ottr init`: Initializes Ottr in the current directory.
-- `ottr help` for displaying a list of commands
+- `ottr help`: Displays a list of available commands.
-- `ottr log` for printing the task list to the terminal
+- `ottr log`: Prints the current task list to the terminal.
-- `ottr wipe` for wiping the entire task list

-In order to target specific tasks in the list, a numbering system will be implemented.
-When `ottr log` is run, the program should return something along the lines of:
+- `ottr wipe`: Deletes all tasks.

+When `ottr log` is run, the task list is displayed with a numbering system, making it easy to target specific tasks or child-tasks.
+For example:

 ```
 1. Example of a task